LivingRobotSwarms/LivingRobotSwarms1.github.io/team.md

 **Sam Kriegman** is a Postdoctoral Associate at the University of Vermont.
 His research explores evolutionary robotics: the automatic creation of novel robots and biological machines that are capable of safely performing useful work.
 Sam
-co-created the world’s first computer designed organisms, [xenobots](https://cdorgs.github.io/);
+co-created the world’s first computer-designed organisms, [xenobots](https://cdorgs.github.io/);
 co-developed the open-source soft robot kit, [voxcraft](https://voxcraft.github.io/);
 co-organizes the [Virtual Creatures Competition](https://virtualcreatures.github.io/); and has co-authored numerous peer-reviewed [publications](https://scholar.google.com/citations?user=DCIwaLwAAAAJ).